Emad-H/Physical-Verification-using-SKY130/README.md

 ![4b lvs](Day5/5-38.png)

-To allow cell swapping, we must sepcifically tell netgen to do so.
+To allow cell swapping, we must specifically tell netgen to do so.
 We must first copy the setup.tcl file for netgen to the local directory and then modify the run_lvs shell script as follows.

 ![4b cmd](Day5/5-39.png)